While the methods are different to sloping roofs, yes, you can install solar panels on flat roofs. In fact, there are potential advantages, such as:

 For buildings with footprints aligned roughly south, another mounting option to consider is an east/west configured system.
 These use the same A-frames, tilted at 10 degrees, as with the south-facing systems, but set back to back so that the panels are orientated at 180 degrees from each other (due east and west ideally).

-East/West systems maximise the power output (number of panels) per square meter of roof, since no spaces are required between rows.
+East/west systems maximise the power output (number of panels) per square metre of roof, since no spaces are required between rows.
 The lower performance of the individual panels due to the less favourable orientation is therefore offset by the extra capacity.
 On a per unit area basis, a 10 degree east/west system outperforms a 10 degree south-facing system by up to ~25%.

 In most situations, a free-standing ballasted flat roof solar mounting frame is preferable.
 Using a free-standing mounting system weighed down with ballast, avoids the need to penetrate the roof surface.
 This helps to minimise the risk of roof leakage, and ensures that any warranties on the watertightness of the roof aren’t compromised – particularly important if your roof is brand new.